 24-hour emergency service available

 We provide a 24-hour emergency service, staffed by specialist emergency vets, to ensure that your pet will receive round-the-clock care whenever it is needed.

 At Oaks Vets in Birmingham, we have separate waiting rooms, and kennel rooms for dogs and cats, to decrease the stress for pets who have to stay in the practice.
 We can also provide separate kennels for rabbits and small furries.
-We are one of the few vets in Birmingham that have an isolation room with underfloor heating for infectious or very sick pets, to ensure that they are kept away from other animals and are provided with the best possible care.
+We have an isolation room with underfloor heating for infectious or very sick pets, to ensure that they are kept away from other animals and are provided with the best possible care.
 We attract clients from all over Birmingham, and some come from as far afield as Norfolk and Cheshire.
 We have customers who use us as their vets in Quinton, Kings Heath, Edgbaston and Harborne, as well as the more obvious Cotteridge and Bournville.